rucio/documentation/docs/operator/k8s_guide.md

 ```

 :::tip[LoadBalancer tip]
-The ID `cc059d57-6e98-4688-a3be-aae2b451868b` will allow the LoadBalancer as a Service (LBaaS) instance to [assign LBs to this set](https://clouddocs.web.cern.ch/networking/load_balancing.html#adding-load-balancer-to-landb-sets).
+The ID `cc059d57-6e98-4688-a3be-aae2b451868b` will allow the LoadBalancer as a Service (LBaaS) instance to [assign LoadBalancers to this set](https://clouddocs.web.cern.ch/networking/load_balancing.html#adding-load-balancer-to-landb-sets).
 In the specific case of the COMPASS rucio instance, the `openstack-landb-set-access` is being set as a member of the `rucio-it-admins` egroup.
 Please refer to the LoadBalancers section for more information.
 :::
 ![[/img/landb-set-create.png]]

 # Populating the cluster
-There are four main components that need to be installed in oder to have the Rucio cluster operative:
+There are four main components that need to be installed in order to have the Rucio cluster operative:
 1. Rucio Servers
 2. Rucio Authentication
 3. Rucio Daemons